Charles is a US Army Cavalry Veteran from 1993-2005. He has served stateside in support of several missions throughout his military career.

 Nothing in life has ever come easily for me.
 I say this all the time.
 It's true.
 I finally gave up trying to live a conventional life.
 Apartment, heat, electric, renter's insurance, water, and sewer in New Jersey were costing me $1,600.00+ per month.
 My monthly take-home pay was $2,000 per month.
 For all you math wizards out there, that left me $400 per month for a $378 car payment, $100 car insurance, food, and miscellaneous expenses.
 I don't know about you, but that system was not conducive to living a prosperous life.
 Every month was a juggling act to pay everything and feed myself and my loved ones.
 I had to come up with a plan, and quickly!

 My plan was to find a way to avoid renting for 6 months until I could purchase a condo or townhouse which would actually cost less monthly than renting.
 This would allow me to save roughly $1500 per month.
 I had about $6,000 in the bank in October.
 I wanted to move out before November.
 I had about 30 days to come up with something.
-I spend a lot of time watching YouTube and had recently been fascinated with tiny homes and van life videos.
-I thought, that might be the answer.
-After careful consideration, I determined that van life wasn't an option for me.
+I spend a lot of time watching YouTube and had recently been fascinated with tiny homes and #vanlife videos.
+I thought either of these options might be the answer.
+After careful consideration, I determined that full time van life wasn't an option for me.
 I needed a shower and room to get dressed for work every day.
 I am a professional and require dress clothes in the office.
-The tiny home thing looked great, but required property, permits and an initial cost that I couldn't afford at the time.
+The tiny home thing looked great, but required property, permits, and an initial cost that I couldn't afford at the time.
 What was I going to do?

 $4000 Or Less For An RV?